gitmohamed/WebSpeechDemo/README.md

 This is the repo for all of the code from this video on the web speech API: https://youtu.be/qyu0W-yCUAM

 # Instructions
-Make a config.js and include this code inside.
+Make a config.js and include the code below inside the project root.
 Make sure you replace the API key with your own.

 config.js
 ```javascript